spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ## Calibration

-The calibration session is an opportunity for managers/leaders to discuss and review their assessments as a group.
-Calibration is an essential part of the Talent Assessment process to:
+The portion of the Performance/Growth Potential matrix that often entails the most significant time commitment is the live calibration session of team members with leadership.
+The calibration session is very valuable to ensure consistency across the Job Family and level, raise any questions, and provide cross-departmental and/or cross-divisional feedback on team members to capture the assessment of different managers as opposed to the opinion of the direct manager exclusively.

 - Ensure consistency and fairness in assessments
 - Calibrate on approach and thought process behind assessments